gbenroscience/ParserNG/README.md

 # ParserNG 🧮⚡
 ### The Fastest, Interpreted(non-compiling) Math Engine for Java.
+(Pure Matrix Algebra has been introduced into ParserNG Standard mode in version 1.2.0)

 For benchmarks showing ParserNG duking it out in the ring with other parsers, [check ParserNg-wars]( https://github.com/gbenroscience/ParserNg-wars )